lowRISC/opentitan/hw/ip/pinmux/doc/pinmux.md

 {{% section2 Parameters }}

 The following table lists the main parameters used throughout the `pinmux` design.
-Note that the pinmux is generated based on the system configuration, and hence these parameters are placed into a package as “localparams”.
+Note that the pinmux is generated based on the system configuration, and hence these parameters are placed into a package as "localparams".

 Localparam     | Default (Max)         | Description
 ---------------|-----------------------|---------------